ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Clear workspace

 This code will just clear your work space to allow you to start afresh.
-Also, the three packages that will be needed to run the code will be loaded into the session.
+Also, the packages that will be needed to run the code will be loaded into the session.
 If you followed the instructions in part one these should already be installed and loading them shouldn't be a problem.

 #- Settings paths